nodejs/node/doc/api/test.md

 * No test results are reported by this reporter.
 * This reporter should ideally be used alongside another reporter.

-### Limitations

-The test runner's code coverage functionality does not support excluding specific files or directories from the coverage report.

 ## Mocking

 The `node:test` module supports mocking during testing via a top-level `mock`